 It will always be important for companies to move their decision-making executives faster during times of crisis (which seems to happen regularly enough…).
 The Randvu aims to do just that while offering the luxury and comfort of a private business jet.
 There is a market for specialized trains, but the regulations and track layouts need to be considered.

-I would like to thank Martin Rico for creating the images of the Randvu concept.
+The Randvu concept was imagined in October 2016 by Charles Bombardier and the images were created by Martin Rico.
 Martin lives near Buenos Aires, Argentina.
 He studied Design at the University of Buenos Aires and now works as a Freelance Industrial Designer.
 Martin also designed the Seataci Yacht concept and the Iris urban train/drone shipping system.